 Dorset Police Rural Crime Team focus on serious and impactive crimes upon farming and agriculture, wildlife, the environment and heritage crime.
-Their core work is building intelligence, providing bespoke advice to police staff and victims and targeting those offenders causing the most harm via a tactical 'PCG' process.
+Their core work is building intelligence, providing bespoke advice to police staff and victims and targeting those offenders causing the most harm via a tactical 'Partnership and Co-ordinating Group' process.

 This year has seen an unusual spike in the thefts of tractors, quad bikes and trailers.
 Such items are not only of high value but their loss impacts on the time-critical business of farming and caring for livestock.
-In 2015 such organised crime has cost the South West region \pounds 6.1 million.
+In 2015 such organised crime has cost the South West region $\mathfrak{L}6.1$ million.
 The team regularly speak and meet with their cross-border counterparts to help tackle this.

 Representatives from partner organisations and the rural community have joined Dorset Police's Rural Crime Team to launch a new partnership designed to combat rural crime.
-The new partnership was launched in September.
+The new partnership was launched in September 2017.